-Effects of Iron Bacteria
+Effects Of Iron Bacteria In Your Home

-Preventing Iron Bacteria
+Preventing Iron Bacteria In The Home

 Prevention is the best safeguard against accompanying problems.
 Iron bacteria are nourished by carbon and other organics, and it is essential that these are not introduced into any part of a drainage system.
 Because it is difficult to get rid of iron bacteria once they exist, it best to isolate it and try to control it rather than trying to completely “cure” the problem.

 Contact us about iron bacteria in Richmond, Virginia as well as Fredericksburg, Charlottesville, Williamsburg, and Ashland.